William C. White: Variety of leadership tasks

-William remained in Battle Creek until 1880, devoting his time to the interests of publishing, educational and medical, and taking active part in the development of the work of the Sabbath School.
+He remained in Battle Creek until 1880, devoting his time to the interests of publishing, educational and medical, and taking active part in the development of the work of the Sabbath School.
 Thereafter, until the summer of 1885, he was involved in activities on the Pacific coast, especially in publishing.
 The establishment of Healdsburg College, the second Adventist educational institution, in the spring of 1882, was one of the highlights of his work.
 During part of this time, he also worked as director of the General Conference Sabbath Schools.
 He was ordained to the ministry by the General Conference in 1883 and was chosen a member of the General Conference Committee, a position he held most of his life.

 In 1883 he was called to Europe to establish publishing houses in Switzerland and Norway and to advise and assist in all lines of work in Europe.
 His mother, Ellen G. White, was also invited to spend some time visiting the countries of Europe, and arrived in Switzerland in September 1885, in time to attend the European Missionary Council, and spent two years fulfilling the mission for which they were called.

-Assistant to his mother; father and wife dies
+Assistant to his mother; father and wife death

 After the death of his father in August 1881, certain responsibilities to assist his mother in her travels and in the publication of her books fell on his shoulders.
-In 1888, when Ole A. Olsen was elected General Conference president, William served as president until the return of Olsen from Europe, six months later.
-His wife, Mary White, contracted tuberculosis while serving their editorial activities in Switzerland and died in 1890, at the age of 33 years.
+In 1888, when Ole A. Olsen was elected General Conference president, White served as president until the return of Olsen from Europe, six months later.
+His wife, Mary White, contracted tuberculosis while serving their editorial activities in Switzerland and died in 1890, at the age of 33.

 During the 1890s, then up until the end of his mother's life in 1915, he was especially prominent as an influential minister in the Seventh-day Adventist Church.

 Australia

-William and his mother, Ellen G. White were called to Australia in 1891.
+White and his mother, Ellen G. White, were called to Australia in 1891.
 Leaving his two daughters in Battle Creek, he crossed the Pacific with his mother at the end of that year.
-Once there, William divided his time between helping his mother and establishing the work in the new country.
+Once there, White divided his time between helping his mother and establishing the work in the new country.
 In 1894, he was named to lead the Australian Union.
 He exercised this responsibility until 1897, when in order to do justice to the literary work of his mother, he asked to be released from executive responsibilities and not be re-elected to the General Conference Committee.
-Meanwhile, William led a search of a rural land for a school in Australia.
+Meanwhile, White led a search of a rural land for a school in Australia.
 The property in Cooranbong was chosen in 1894 and, until he left the country, he was closely linked to the interests of the school.

-Marries Ethel May Lacey; Returns to the United States
+Marries Ethel May Lacey; returns to the United States

-In 1895, William married Ethel May Lacey, Tasmania.
+In May 1895, White married Ethel May Lacey in Glenorchy, Tasmania.
 In September 1900, when Ellen G. White returned to the United States and acquired Elmshaven near Sanitarium St. Helena, he also returned and resided nearby.